juji-io/datalevin/doc/search.md

 To support approximate full text search, two levels of mappings are
 used: strings -> tokens -> documents.
 The first level permits fuzzy string match within a threshold.
-The second level represents the standard term-document matrix of a full-text search engine stored in an inverted index.
+The second level represents the standard term-document matrix stored in an inverted index.

 The fuzzy string match uses a variation of SymSpell algorithm [1].